 As a leader, there is nothing more important now than to be present and accessible for your people.
 Perhaps implement a virtual morning stand-up with your team where each person runs through what they’re working on and what they might need help with.
 A weekly (or daily) video message from the CEO will keep the team feeling assured and up to date.
 And even daily signs-offs wishing your team a nice evening will have a positive impact.
 Just because you’re not coming and going from a physical office, doesn’t mean you don’t need to say hello and goodbye.

 Ask for feedback

 Don’t make assumptions about your people.
 Check in with them and make sure they’re ok.
 And just like customer feedback, employees give feedback in different ways, so make sure you give them the right channels to do so.
-Some might prefer a survey while others are more comfortable with a 1:1 chat.
+Some might prefer a pulse survey while others are more comfortable with a 1:1 chat.

 A critical element in company culture is having fun and getting to know your team.
 This can sometimes be hard to do without those Friday afternoon drinks…